 These premises, once the town slaughterhouse, were entirely renovated in the second half of the 1990s and now house the Museo degli Strumenti per il Calcolo (Museum of calculating machines).
-This important museum marks Pisa as one of the uppermost centres for the history of calculating machines and information technology.
+The important museum marks Pisa as one of the uppermost centres for the history of calculating machines and information technology.

-One of the most famous pieces in the museum is : it was one of the first large computers to be built completely in Italy.
+One of the most famous pieces in the museum is : it was one of the first big computers to be built entirely in Italy.